Alex Bregman Preview, Player Props: Astros vs. Mariners

 Alex Bregman At The Plate

-- Bregman leads Houston in slugging percentage (.434) thanks to 54 extra-base hits.

-- Among qualifying hitters in MLB action, he ranks 76th in batting average, 22nd in on-base percentage, and 74th in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 77th, his on-base percentage ranks 23rd, and he is 75th in the league in slugging.

-- He has scored in 76 of 156 games this season, and more than once 20 times.
+- He has scored a run in 76 games this year, with multiple runs 20 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.